thestormforge/optimize-controller/docs/install.md

 ### Easy Install

 To perform an easy install, simply run `redskyctl init`.
-This will create a new `redsky-system` namespace and will create a Kubernetes job to manage the actual installation.
+This will run a pod in your cluster to generate the necessary installation manifests.

 Using `redskyctl init` is safe for multiple invocations; in fact re-running it with a new version of `redskyctl` is also the easiest way to upgrade your in cluster components or configuration.